dg1223/generative-ai_LLM/README.md

 # Description
 (Jump directly to [How to Test](#how-to-test))

-My codes and input files are kept in the `genai` directory.
+Codes and input files are kept in the `genai` directory.
 All unit tests are kept in the `test` directory.

-## <ins>Preparation</ins>

-I contributed to [Ganga](https://github.com/ganga-devs/ganga).
-While working on it, I was able to familiarize myself with ganga’s [documentation](https://ganga.readthedocs.io/en/latest/index.html) and source code.
-I was able to contribute to 2 issues, opened 3 new issues and made 4 pull requests.

-After that, I set up the GangaGSoC2024 project on my local machine.

 ## <ins>Initial Task</ins>